-Katherine Johnson, pioneer of STEM (science, technology, engineering, and mathematics), has been breaking down barriers all her life.
+Katherine Johnson, one of the trailblazing NASA mathematicians depicted in Oscar-nominated film Hidden Figures, died recently at the age of 101.
+A pioneer of STEM (science, technology, engineering, and mathematics), Johnson broke down barriers all her life.
 The brilliant mathematician became the first black woman to desegregate West Virginia University in Morgantown and overcame patronizing attitudes about women and blacks to succeed as a pioneering mathematician at NASA (or the National Aeronautics and Space Administration).
 She also demonstrated that a Solo Mom could help people explore outer space.

 Johnson, whose story was told in the recently released movie Hidden Figures, was born in 1918 in White Sulphur Springs, West Virginia.
 From a young age, she demonstrated a thirst for knowledge and a strong aptitude for math.
 She graduated from high school at 14 and wasted no time pursuing higher education, attending West Virginia State College at 15.
 By the time she was 18, she had earned degrees in math and French, graduating summa cum laude.
 She was so talented at math that new math courses were designed just for her.

 Few opportunities awaited black women in the 1930s, even for one as academically brilliant as Johnson, so she created her own.
 In 1938, she pursued graduate studies at West Virginia University in Morgantown—one of three black students who integrated the school, and the only female in this vanguard group.
 Soon thereafter, life moved quickly.
 She became a wife—marrying James Francis Goble—and then a mother of three girls.